 Yes, we need a resume (and for performance programs, a repertoire list) in order for your application to be complete.
 We've offered some suggestions and information on how to complete a good educational resume and repertoire list.
 You should upload these documents when you create your DecisionDesk Profile.

 A repertoire list is a complete list of the musical works you have studied and/or performed on your principal instrument.
 We require all applicants to performance programs to submit a repertoire list.
 Your repertoire list, along with your resume, will serve to give the faculty and Admissions Office a comprehensive look at your background and training, to date.
 The repertoire list, especially, allows us to see the array of music you've studied so far, from which you've chosen a few select works to bring to the audition.
 (Don't worry—faculty will never pick music at random from your repertoire list and ask you to perform it at the audition!)

 No. Please plan ahead so that your score report arrives by the application deadline.

 You cannot change your application after it has been submitted.
-However, by creating a Friend Account in wolverine access, you can track the status of your application and update your contact information.
+However, by creating a Friend Account in Wolverine Access, you can track the status of your application and update your contact information.
 If you need to make changes to your DecisionDesk Profile, contact email@example.com.

-Complete applications consist of all transcripts, any required test scores, essays or personal statement, and three recommendations.
+Complete applications consist of the online application, all transcripts, any required test scores, essays or personal statement, three recommendations, and a DecisionDesk profile.

 Yes.
 All students who are invited to audition/interview will be assessed a $35 fee at the time their audition date is confirmed.
 The fee is payable online by credit card and payment instructions will be sent with your audition confirmation email.
 The audition fee is non-refundable, however if you change your audition appointment you will not be assessed an additional fee.
 Failure to pay the audition fee may result in your audition appointment being given to another applicant.
 Students who audition for multiple programs within the SMTD will be assessed the audition fee for each program.